adamtilson/ense271/lab-4/lab-doc.md

 For this effect we will need six total keyframes, but we will make four to start.

-Duplicate the page, and move the image slider so that one of the four images is in the middle of the frame:
+Duplicate the page, and move the image slider so that one of the four images is in the middle of the frame, in order from left to right:

 ![First four keyframes](res/15-divine-beasts-first-four-keyframes.png)

 To make this effect even more interesting, we will zoom in on the selected beast in each frame.
 Switch to design, double click on the image to get into the group, then double click again to get the original masked image.
-Scale it up a bit so that it is in more frame.
+Scale it up a bit so that the creature is more pronounced in frame.
 Do this for each of the four beasts in their appropriate artboard.

 ![Divine Beasts Zoomed](res/16-divine-beasts-zoomed.png)

-We need two more keyframes to make this worked.
+We need two more keyframes to complete this animation.
 Duplicated the third artboard as the fifth, and the second artboard as the sixth.

 ![Divine Beasts Zoomed](res/17-all-keyframes.png)